tfij/tfij.github.io/_posts/2017-01-30-Micro-monolith-Anti-pattern.md

 # Micro-monolit on the database level

 It is common to refactor a Monolith into Microservices.
-Usually the domain is well known and services may have clearly designated bounded contexts.
+Usually the domain is well-known and services may have clearly designated bounded contexts.

-Unfortunately, in that case, the most difficult task is to refactoring and spiting the monolith database (especially RDBMS).
+Unfortunately, in that case, the most difficult task is to refactoring and splitting the monolith database (especially RDBMS).
 Eventually, misroservices should access data from their own database or from other services.
 The shared database hidden behind some kind of ACL (anti-corruption layer) is a short term solution.
 Any modification of database model requires teams synchronization and potentially changing of many services, what should be abandoned.